MCAD JEROME FELLOWSHIP FOR EARLY CAREER ARTIST

 CONVERSATIONS ABOUT CARE

-Series of community events, various locations, 2022 - ongoing
+Series of community events, 2022 - 2024

 Come as you are for a community chat/tea time and share what CARE means to you, what forms of care you see happening in your community and how to extend these practices to our society.
 The liberating, empowering words of queer, BIPOC disability activists, chronically ill artists and revolutionary healthcare practitioners, will be our conversation starters to discuss intersectionality, forms of resistance to capitalism and ableism and radical interdependence.